Devdiop221/taskflow/README.md

 #### 6. Verify Setup

-1. **Backend Health Check**: Visit `http://localhost:5000/api-docs` - you should see Swagger API documentation
+1. **Backend Health Check**: Visit `https://taskflow-production-7cfa.up.railway.app/api-docs` - you should see Swagger API documentation and Postman collection
-2. **Frontend Launch**: Visit `http://localhost:5173` - you should see the TaskFlow login page
+2. **Frontend Launch**: Visit `https://taskflow-ten-kohl.vercel.app` - you should see the TaskFlow login page
 3. **Test Registration**: Click "S'inscrire" to register a new account
 4. **Create Organization**: After login, create your first organization
 5. **Create Project**: Add a project and start creating tasks!